pthak006/ClimateBench/README.md

 # ClimateBench

 ClimateBench is a benchmark dataset for climate model emulation inspired by [WeatherBench](https://github.com/pangeo-data/WeatherBench).
-It consists of NorESM2 simulation outputs with associated forcing data processed in to a consistent format from a variety of experiments performed for CMIP6.
+It consists of NorESM2 simulation outputs with associated forcing data processed into a consistent format from a variety of experiments performed for CMIP6.
 Multiple ensemble members are included where available.

-The processed training, validation and test data can be obtained from Zenodo: [10.5281/zenodo.5196512](https://doi.org/10.5281/zenodo.5196512).
+The processed training, validation, and test data can be obtained from Zenodo: [10.5281/zenodo.5196512](https://doi.org/10.5281/zenodo.5196512).

-A pre-print of the paper describing ClimateBench and the baseline models can be found here: <https://www.essoar.org/doi/10.1002/essoar.10509765.2>
+A preprint of the paper describing ClimateBench and the baseline models can be found here: <https://www.essoar.org/doi/10.1002/essoar.10509765.2>

 ## Leaderboard

-The spatial, global and total NRMSE of the different baseline emulators for the years 2080-2100 against the ClimateBench task of estimating key climate variables under future scenario SSP245.
+The spatial, global, and total NRMSE of the different baseline emulators for the years 2080-2100 against the ClimateBench task of estimating key climate variables under future scenario SSP245.
 The models  are ranked in order of the mean of the total NRMSE across all tasks.

 |                  |   ('tas', 'Spatial') |   ('tas', 'Global') |   ('tas', 'Total') |   ('diurnal_temperature_range', 'Spatial') |   ('diurnal_temperature_range', 'Global') |   ('diurnal_temperature_range', 'Total') |   ('pr', 'Spatial') |   ('pr', 'Global') |   ('pr', 'Total') |   ('pr90', 'Spatial') |   ('pr90', 'Global') |   ('pr90', 'Total') |
 |------------------|----------------------|---------------------|--------------------|--------------------------------------------|-------------------------------------------|------------------------------------------|---------------------|--------------------|-------------------|-----------------------|----------------------|---------------------|